 The hanbok (traditional Korean clothing) has a history as colourful as each garment.
 It was worn daily up until about a century ago; however, it remains an important part of Korean culture, with people wearing it on special occasions and holidays.
 We take a closer look.

-Hanbok, which has nomadic roots in northern Asia, was originally designed to facilitate ease of movement.
-The fundamental structure of hanbok, specifically the jeogori (jacket), baji (pants) and the chima (skirt), was established during the Goguryeo Kingdom (37 BCE- 668 CE), and the design features have remained relatively unchanged to this day.
+The Korean hanbok, which has roots in present-day northern Korea, northeast China and part of Mongolia, was designed to facilitate ease of movement.
+The fundamental structure of the traditional Korean dress, specifically the jeogori (jacket), baji (trousers) and chima (skirt), was established during the Three Kingdoms of Korea (57BCE to 668CE), and the design features have remained relatively unchanged to this day.

 Hanbok can be classified into everyday, ceremonial and special dress, and then further categorised by gender, age and season.
 Regardless of the differences in these classifications, the basic aesthetic framework of all hanbok is centred around the Korean fondness for the natural, the desire for supernatural protection and blessings and the Confucian dress code, which emphasises propriety and primary colours.

 The general design of hanbok aims to create a delicate flow of lines and angles.
 Similar to the soft, sloping eaves of hanok (traditional Korean houses), the balance of the curved baerae (the bottom line of the jacket sleeves) with the sharp angles of the dongjeong (the creased white lining of the jacket collar) illustrates the softness and elegance of traditional Korean aesthetics.

 Another prominent attribute of hanbok is vivid colours.
 Traditional hanbok had vibrant hues that corresponded with the five elements of the yin-and-yang theory: white (metal), red (fire), blue (wood), black (water) and yellow (earth).